thomas-ziirsen/web-component-vs-code-extension/vsc-extension-quickstart.md

 Use `/*html*/` to let VS Code know which literals to apply it to.

+It will format the document on save, if enabled, and with the format keybinding `alt+shift+f`

 ## Example

 ![](https://github.com/thomas-ziirsen/web-component-vs-code-extension/raw/main/src/images/usage.png)

 ## To come
 Support for CSS syntax and formatting